BIGJRA/BIGJRA.github.io/rejuv.md

     -   Mach Punch

-Luckily Aelita’s team is pretty good here: Quick Guard support and Reflect will basically guarantee you a win.
+Luckily Aelita's team is pretty good here: Quick Guard support and Reflect will basically guarantee you a win.
 Win and head into Carotos Mountain.
 Talk to Aelita at the HQ, then head down right to the elevator.
 Head over to fight SEC for the last time and catch his Shadow